TL;DR

 How do you keep your company running smoothly when your team is spread across the globe?
 Let’s break it down.

-The Benefits of Distributed Teams
+What Are the Benefits of Distributed Teams?

 A distributed team means employees work from different locations rather than one central office.
 It’s a great setup for companies because it opens doors to top talent, no matter where they’re based.
 In fact, 16% of companies worldwide now operate fully remotely.
 And for good reason—there are some real advantages.

 Distributed teams aren’t limited by geography—a major advantage in today’s competitive landscape.
 Plus, team members are happier and more productive.
 Remote workers can work where and when they’re most effective, with better work-life balance and job satisfaction.
+For organizations scaling quickly, models like staff augmentation services make it easier to extend internal capabilities without the long-term commitment of full-time hiring.

 It’s a cost-saver for employers and employees.
 No more sky-high office expenses or endless commutes.
 Let’s not forget the environmental impact: fewer cars on the road and less energy used in offices means a smaller carbon footprint.